Gagan-Chamoli/ndoejs-notes-app/README.md

 # nodejs-notes-app

-# COMMANDS TO BE USED
+# COMMANDS TO BE USED IN TERMINAL

 #ADD A NOTE
  node app add --title="<note_title> --body="<note_description>"